 For one, many don’t clearly understand what assisted living is and the types of care and services that are provided to promote socialization, independence, and health and wellness.
 Some may also not understand where assisted living fits in the healthcare continuum.
 In assisted living, our main focus is on promoting health and wellness by providing person-centered care and service in a comfortable, home environment.

 Care and services in Sunrise communities are individualized to meet the resident’s needs.
 We start the assessment process prior to moving in and continue to get to know our residents through a comprehensive resident assessment process.
 This process helps us to develop an Individualized Service Plan (ISP), tailored to their individualized needs and so we may coordinate care and services with other external providers such as therapy or home health.

 In addition, we provide education and training for our team members, clinical care protocols, and focus on quality assurance and performance improvement to help promote the health and wellness of our residents.

 What do you see in the future of senior care?

 We’ve always prided ourselves on care coordination.
 Our teams work closely with physicians, community health partners and family members to help ensure each resident is getting the individualized care and services they need to manage their health and wellness needs.

-Assisted living providers should also continue to find more ways to support fail residents.
-For us, that means helping our residents, families and team members in having an even better understanding of conditions such as COPD, diabetes, Parkinson’s and others so they can understand how these diseases impact aging and frailty, and their role in helping to maintain the overall health and wellness needs of residents.
+Assisted living providers should also continue to find more ways to support frail residents.
+For us, that means helping our residents, families and team members in having an even better understanding of conditions such as COPD, diabetes, Parkinson’s, and others so they can understand how these diseases impact aging and frailty, and their role in helping to maintain the overall health and wellness needs of residents.